Development of a simulation and analysis framework for N{\nu}DEx experiment: Ion mobility in SeF6

+Using the optimized geometries and polarizabilities, we obtained reduced mobilities for $\mathrm{SeF_5^-}$ and $\mathrm{SeF_6^-}$ in $\mathrm{SeF_6}$ gas of 0.444 and 0.430 $\mathrm{cm^2 (Vs)^{-1}}$, respectively.
+The corresponding collision cross section are approximately 263.61 and 265.19 $\mathrm{\mathring{A}^2}$. \rewrite{A sensitivity analysis was performed by varying the input gas molecular radius and polarization by a conservative $\pm 3\%$.
+As shown in Fig.~\ref{fig:senana}, while the absolute mobilities exhibit sensitivity to these parameter changes (shifting by $\pm$ 1.6\% for radius and $\pm$ 0.6\% for polarization), the mobility ratio ($\mathrm{K_{SeF_5^-} / K_{SeF_6^-}}$) remains stable at around 1.0326 (varying by less than 0.018\%), confirming the robustness of the dual-ion discrimination.}

-To check the reliability of the calculated results, the reduced mobilities of $\mathrm{SF_6^-}$ and $\mathrm{SF_5^-}$ in $\mathrm{SF_6}$ gas were also computed and compared to the experimental results, presented in Table~\ref{tab:Comparison}.
-Although differences exist between the two sets of results, they are relatively small.
-The discrepancy likely arises from the use of the $4$–$\infty$ potential in the calculations; a more accurate treatment would employ the full Lennard-Jones potential.
+To verify the results, reduced mobilities of $\mathrm{SF_6^-}$ and $\mathrm{SF_5^-}$ \reviewII{ions} in $\mathrm{SF_6}$ gas were also computed and compared to the experimental results, presented in Table~\ref{tab:Comparison}. \rewrite{A relative error of approximately 3\% was observed, providing a benchmark for the accuracy of our $\mathrm{SeF_6}$ calculations.}